-AUBREY OTERO has 30+ years of experience as a writer and editor, including fiction, nonfiction, medical, and technical.
-In the past eight years, she edited and proofread 34 nonfiction books, 32 academic books, 5 college-level textbooks, and 130 academic books.
+ANN AUBREY has 30+ years of experience as a writer and editor, including fiction, nonfiction, memoirs, and university academic books.

-Aubrey taught writing at the university level, at the University of California, San Diego Extension program and at the University of Phoenix.
-With a background teaching fiction writing, she knows how to help develop a writer's voice and can give tried-and-true guidance on plot and story development, creation of believable and memorable characters, and writing with the senses, among other topics vital to writers.
+Ann taught writing at the university level, at the University of California, San Diego Extension program and at the University of Phoenix.
+With her background teaching fiction writing, she is adept at helping to develop a writer’s voice and provides professional guidance on plot and story development, creation of believable and memorable characters, and writing with the senses, among other topics vital to writers.
 Her services include line-by-line editing and proofreading, story editing, stylistic editing (grammar, punctuation, etc.) and, if requested, ghostwriting.
-She is part cheerleader and part trail guide, encouraging the author's efforts while showing the way to improve the manuscript.
+She is part cheerleader and part trail guide, encouraging the author’s efforts while showing the way to improve the manuscript.

-She understands that a writer paying for an editor wants professional feedback, not simply the encouragement typical of family or friends.
+Ann understands that a writer paying for an editor wants professional feedback, not simply the helpful encouragement typical of family or friends.

-Aubrey has edited hundreds of nonfiction and academic books, and dozens of fiction manuscripts, many of which have gone on to be published.
+Ann has edited hundreds of nonfiction and academic books, and dozens of fiction manuscripts.

 Titles of Books Edited: Developmental

 - O Rare Ralph McInerny: Stories and Reflections on a Legendary Notre Dame Professor, by Christopher Kaczor (2010, St. Augustine Press).

 - The Ethics of Abortion: Women’s Rights, Human Life, and the Question of Justice, by Christopher Kaczor (2010, Routledge Press).

 - Hellenisms: Culture, Identity and Ethnicity from Antiquity to Modernity, by Katerina Zacharia (2008, Ashgate Variorum).